 There is no general college regulation requiring the repetition of courses in which you received a substandard grade.
 However, certain programs of study require a "C" grade in all courses required for the program.

 PLEASE NOTE: You may only take a class three (3) times.
 That is, you may retake a class twice after receiving a substandard grade.
 A petition to repeat a class for the second time is required and the petition may be filed with the Admissions and Records office.

-In order to withdraw from a class, you may use the online or telephone registration system to drop a class.
+In order to withdraw from a class, you may use the online registration system within MyCanyons.
 It is the responsibility of the student to initiate the withdrawal.

-FOR ANY QUESTIONS THAT DO NOT APPEAR TO BE ANSWERED, CONTACT THE COUNSELING OFFICE IN A-101
+FOR ANY QUESTIONS THAT DO NOT APPEAR TO BE ANSWERED, CONTACT THE COUNSELING OFFICE IN BONELLI HALL 239